KevinHzq/healthdb/README.md

 [![R-CMD-check](https://github.com/KevinHzq/healthdb/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/KevinHzq/healthdb/actions/workflows/R-CMD-check.yaml)
 [![Codecov test
 coverage](https://codecov.io/gh/KevinHzq/healthdb/branch/master/graph/badge.svg)](https://app.codecov.io/gh/KevinHzq/healthdb?branch=master)

 <!-- badges: end -->

-The goal of healthdb is to provide a set of tools for identifying diseases or events from healthcare database and preparing data for epidemiological studies.
+The goal of ‘healthdb’ is to provide a set of tools for identifying diseases or events from healthcare database and preparing data for epidemiological studies.
 It features abilities that are not natively support by database, such as matching strings by ‘stringr’ style regular expression and using ‘LIKE’ operator with multiple patterns in a vector.